cloudlumanex/CloudUploaderwithCLI/README.md

 # CloudUploaderwithCLI
-Create a bash-based CLI tool that allows users to quickly upload files to a specified Azure storage.
+Create a bash-based CLI tool allowing users to upload files to a specified AWS storage quickly.

-## I will be uploading soon.
+##